andacdemir/Andac_Scaler/README.md

 # Andac_Scaler

-Scales the given input array of 2d to the desired mean and std along the axis specified.
+Scales the given 2d input array to the desired mean and std. along the axis specified.

 Axis can be 0 or 1 which cannot be handled by sklearn.preprocessing.StandardScaler